pathtofile/Sealighter/README.md

 **[Scenarios](docs/SCENARIOS.md)** - Walkthrough example scenarios of how I've used Sealighter in my research.

 **[Limitations](docs/LIMITATIONS.md)** - Things Sealighter doesn't do well or at all.

+# Why it's called Sealighter
+The name is a contraction of [Seafood Highlighter](https://en.wikipedia.org/wiki/Seafood_extender), which is what we call fake crabmeat in Oz.
+As it's built on Krabs ETW, I thought the name was funny.

 # Props and further reading